Reddy Kilowatt: Decline

 Reddy appeared on a sign along the south entrance to Three Mile Island Nuclear Generating Station, before it was removed after its 1979 accident.

-By the time of Reddy's 50th birthday, the corporate climate for electric utilities had changed considerably.
-The growing influence of the environmental movement in the late '60s, coupled with the fuel shortages of the early '70s, had directed the utilities’ focus away from expansion and toward conservation.
+50 years after the creation of Reddy, the corporate climate for electric utilities had changed considerably.
+The growing influence of the environmental movement in the late 1960s, coupled with the fuel shortages of the early 1970s, had directed the utilities’ focus away from expansion and toward conservation.
 RKI began to advise its licensees on environmental issues, urging them to use the character to advance a message of "environmental improvement."
 Reddy Kilowatt clip art began to depict the character in various “green” poses: planting seedlings and installing energy-efficient lighting, for example.
-In the late '90s, Reddy's pointed-toed safety boots were replaced with track shoes.
+In the late 1990s, Reddy's pointed-toed safety boots were replaced with track shoes.

-In 1976, in an effort to broaden its range of marketable services, RKI would rebrand itself as Reddy Communications, Inc. [RCI], moving its headquarters to Greenwich, Connecticut.
+In 1976, in an effort to broaden its range of marketable services, RKI would rebrand itself as Reddy Communications, Inc. (RCI), moving its headquarters to Greenwich, Connecticut.

 "Reddy," insisted corporate secretary Louise Bender in 1978, "is the friend of the consumer," adding that urging users to keep their power consumption down was just fulfilling his mission; however, the character's updated image was not an easy fit.
 Reddy Kilowatt had acted as a cheerleader for energy consumption for more than half a century and his transformation to environmentalist was viewed skeptically by many.
 Conservation groups and editorial cartoonists began to appropriate the character in ironic and negative ways to satirize the energy industry, to the irritation of the company.
 In a 1979 case, RCI sued the Environmental Action Foundation (EAF) for its use of Reddy's image to criticize the industry in its publications.
 The court sided with the EAF and concluded that their parody of the character was fair use.